See examples of eHealth in action in Patient voices and digital stories

-The winners of the Nursing Standard Nurse of the Year Awards have been announced.
-The winner of the inaugural eHealth award is Adrienne Willcox, Nurse Director of Health Team Ltd, Birmingham, who created an online package to help patients going abroad to choose the most appropriate malaria prophylaxis.
+The winners of the Nursing Standard Nurse of the Year Awards were announced, and the winner of the inaugural eHealth award was Adrienne Willcox, Nurse Director of Health Team Ltd, Birmingham, who created an online package to help patients going abroad to choose the most appropriate malaria prophylaxis.

 eHealth Case Studies

 The RCN is always keen to share examples of good practice and we asked members to let us know how they are using technology and electronic systems to record and share information about patient care, provide patient support or remote monitoring.
 Please visit our case studies page for more information.